ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Experiment

-We evaluate the proposed method on the task of general full-body motion tracking under three evaluation settings: HumanML3D, MoCap, and Generation, as summarized in Table~\ref{tab: motion tracking eval}.
-Our motion tracking policies are trained using two NVIDIA RTX 4090 GPUs for approximately two weeks.
+We evaluate general whole-body motion tracking on two settings: HumanML3D and Generation, as summarized in Table~\ref{tab:motion_tracking_eval}.
+All motion tracking policies are trained on two NVIDIA RTX 4090 GPUs for approximately 14 days.

-The HumanML3D dataset and the self-collected MoCap dataset follow the definitions introduced in Section~\ref{sec:dataset}, while the Generation setting evaluates tracking performance on motions generated by the multimodal motion generation module.
-To assess joint-level tracking accuracy and temporal consistency, we report kinematic error metrics computed in world coordinates, including Mean Per-Joint Position Error (MPJPE, in meters), Mean Per-Joint Angle Error (MPJAE, in radians), and Mean Per-Joint Velocity Error (MPJVE, in radians per second).
-We compare our approach against GMT~\cite{chen2025gmt}, a state-of-the-art general motion tracking method based on MLP-encoded motion history, as well as an ablated variant of our method without curriculum learning that relies solely on error-driven adaptive sampling.
-All methods are evaluated under identical tracking settings, and results are averaged over 50 independent runs with different random seeds.

-As shown in Table~\ref{tab: motion tracking eval}, our full method consistently achieves the lowest joint-level tracking errors across all three evaluation settings or performs on par with the strongest baseline.
-Notably, curriculum learning yields clear improvements in joint position and velocity accuracy, with the most pronounced gains observed in MPJVE, indicating reduced error accumulation and improved temporal stability over long-horizon motion sequences.
-In contrast, removing curriculum learning leads to consistently higher errors across all metrics, highlighting its importance for robust general motion tracking.